mariofouad/CPU-Scheduler/README.md

 4. Run the code (F5).
 # How To Use
 1. Enter the name one of the [test cases files](./Test%20Cases)
-2. Choose one of the interface modes
-    There are 3 interface modes available
+2. Choose one of the interface modes; there are 3 interface modes available
       * Interactive mode
       * Step-by-step mode
       * Silent mode
-The description of each mode and more of the program details is available on the [project description file](https://docs.google.com/document/d/1MGKfCWCv1HpQ30vOlOghCRcJZ1W1KU87/edit).
 # Contributors
 Contributors in the project:
 * [Abdullah Ashraf](https://github.com/AbdullahAsh77)